Draftastic

 Vercel

-The concept behind Draftastic was born when I was involved in a tournament that involved the process of picking teams in a 'captains style draft'.
-The process of picking teams was being managed over a conference call, and tracked on a spreadsheet.
-It took over an hour to draft 100 participants into 20 teams of 5.
+I was in a tournament where we needed to pick teams in a 'captains style draft'.
+Someone was managing it over a conference call, tracking everything in a spreadsheet.
+It took over an hour to draft 100 participants into 20 teams.
+I knew this could be so much better.

 • Next.js (App Router)